dhellmann/pymotw/PyMOTW/os/index.rst

 	Actual Groups   : [501, 1, 2, 8, 29, 3, 9, 4, 5, 80, 20]

-In this case, since we start as root, we can change the effective user and group for the process.
-Once we change the effective UID, the process is limited to the permissions of that user.
-Since non-root users cannot change their effective group, we need to change the group first then the user.
+In this case, since it starts as root, it can change the effective user and group for the process.
+Once the effective UID is changed, the process is limited to the permissions of that user.
+Since non-root users cannot change their effective group, the program needs to change the group before changing the user.

 Besides finding and changing the process owner, there are functions for determining the current and parent process id, finding and changing the process group and session ids, as well as finding the controlling terminal id.
-These can be useful for sending signals between processes or for complex applications such as writing your own command line shell.
+These can be useful for sending signals between processes or for complex applications such as writing a command line shell.

 Process Environment
 ===================

-Another feature of the operating system exposed to your program though the os module is the environment.
-Variables set in the environment are visible as strings that can be read through ``os.environ`` or :func:`os.getenv()`.
+Another feature of the operating system exposed to a program though the :mod:`os` module is the environment.
+Variables set in the environment are visible as strings that can be read through :data:`os.environ` or :func:`getenv()`.
 Environment variables are commonly used for configuration values such as search paths, file locations, and debug flags.
-Let's look at an example of retrieving an environment variable, and passing a value through to a child process.
+This example shows how to retrieve an environment variable, and pass a value through to a child process.

 .. include:: os_environ_example.py
     :literal:
     :start-after: #end_pymotw_header

-The ``os.environ`` object follows the standard Python mapping API for retrieving and setting values.
-Changes to ``os.environ`` are exported for child processes.
+The :data:`os.environ` object follows the standard Python mapping API for retrieving and setting values.
+Changes to :data:`os.environ` are exported for child processes.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, '-u os_environ_example.py'))